Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ## Installing Git LFS

 This project uses Git Large Files Support (LFS), which ensures all large assets required locally are handled for the project.
-See [Git LFS installation options](https://git-lfs.github.com/).
-The following installation commands use Homebrew and Git:
+See [Git LFS installation options](https://git-lfs.github.com/) for Windows and Mac instructions.

+The following Mac installation uses Homebrew and Git:

 ```
 brew install git-lfs